-CA License #0E77908 Now is the annual open enrollment period for
+CA License #0E77908 Now is the annual open enrollment period for Medicare supplement plans.

-Services & Administrators at 800.400.6633 Authorized Broker
+at 800,400,6633 Authorized Broker

-Blue Shield of California Cincinnati JACL congratulates our local heroes, Roy Aka, Walter Oka and James Tojo for their service to our country as members of the Military Intelligence Service.
+Blue Shield of California An Independent Member of the Blue Shield Associatio Cincinnati JACL congratulates our local heroes, Roy Aka, Walter Oka and James Tojo for their service to our country as members of the Military Intelligence Service.
 Fellow Cincinnati MIS and 442nd RCT friends have since passed away.
 We wish they all could have seen this day.